-Based on your genotype, you are predisposed to early onset overweight.
+Based on your genotype, your predisposition to early onset obesity is average.
 Other genetic and clinical factors may be relevant.
 Since genetics cannot be changed, to maintain a healthy BMI it is important to follow proper habits under the supervision of a health professional.
 And remember that you can also see your predisposition to the effectiveness of different types of diets in other parts of this report.